xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 [^ln-bashlink]: http://www.gnu.org/software/bash/

-### 3.1 Python
+### 3.2 Python

-What is a programming language?
+Same structure as above.

+1. Explain what it is.

+2. Why.

-control structures + data types + built-in functions + syntax + interpreter
+3. Easy examples we cover in class (zodiac fortune teller or an choose your own adventure excrcise).  control structures + data types + built-in functions + syntax + interpreter

-Why Python
+3. A glimplse of more advanced possibilities.

+4. When to use one over the other (see chart)

 | When to use Bash                  | When to use Python       |
 +-----------------------------------|--------------------------+